Jeremy hopes the Force is with him as he pursues a forensics career in the swamps of Louisiana.

 In Episode 2:

-In Attack of the Clones, Obi-Wan has the sense to realize he'll need help against a seasoned blademaster like Dooku, and attempts to flank Dooku with apprentice Anakin.
+In second movie Attack of the Clones, Obi-Wan has the sense to realize he'll need help against a seasoned blademaster like Dooku, and attempts to flank Dooku with apprentice Anakin.
 Ignoring Obi-Wan's strategy, Anakin foolishly rushes Dooku, who incapacitates him, leaving Obi-Wan to duel alone.
 Dooku overcomes Obi-Wan without much trouble, but consider several redeeming factors for the Jedi Knight:

 - Obi-Wan held Dooku off long enough for Anakin to recover, saving them both.